ALPHYPSYCHE/RUST/README.md

 ```
 .read_line() --> the method to read lines.

-.read_line(input) --> its a copy of the value & will not change the original value..
+.read_line(input) --> its a copy of the value & will not change the original value|
-.read_line(& input) -->  with & (ampersand) we use reference. reference in default is immutable..
+.read_line(& input) -->  with & (ampersand) we use reference. reference in default is immutable|
-.read_line(&mut input) -->  the reference in default is immutable. so we change it so we can modify the value of the reference..
+.read_line(&mut input) -->  the reference in default is immutable. so we change it so we can modify the value of the reference|
-.expect("fail to read line") --> will catch any error that occure. error handling..
+.expect("fail to read line") --> will catch any error that occure. error handling|

 so when we run the code, it starts and waits for the user input and then it will print a copy of the input.